-Constant stress is the big boss of bad health.
+Constant stress is the big boss of bad health and feeling hungry in menopause.
 So many health issues can be traced back to stress.
 Do what you can to lose the stress.
 Everything that I have mentioned in the previous 7 points will help with this.

 My own personal holy trinity of destressing is to use breathing techniques, practice meditation and GET ENOUGH SLEEP.

 Related Post: How To Lose The Weight You Gain In Menopause